 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 I walked to the end of this geothermal area as something drew me to this spot in the photo above.

-This was the highlight of my day and I sat down for just a moment and breathed in the stillness and the beauty.
+It was our wedding anniversary, but this moment was the highlight of my day, and I sat down for just a moment to breathe in the stillness and beauty.

-This old pen was built in 1908 and the information sign says that it stands on the boundary line of Grafningshreppur and Ölfushreppur rural districts.
+This old pen was built in 1908, and the information sign states that it stands on the boundary line between the Grafningshreppur and Ölfushreppur rural districts.

-Here sheep were rounded up thrice in the spring from the surrounding mountains.
+Here, sheep were rounded up three times in the spring from the surrounding mountains.
 The sheep pen was in use until 1930.

+The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland